CHTC/templates-GPUs/multi_gpu/README.md

 # Multi-GPU training example

-This example uses a CNN implemented in PyTorch to demonstrate how one might parallelize model training across several GPUs on a single node.
+This example uses a PyTorch CNN adapted from https://github.com/jamespengcheng/PyTorch-CNN-on-CIFAR10/blob/master/ConvNetClassifier.py to demonstrate how one might parallelize model training across several GPUs on a single node.

 Note that this is a different problem than  spreading the model across multiple GPUs, as might be required when training very large models that cannot fit in the memory of a single GPU.

 Moreover, this example demonstrates that multi-GPU training does not necessarily lead to speedups in training, and some thought should be given to whether a model will benefit from parallel training, as well as how that parallelism is implemented.

+Several files contain commented code related to the machine learning resource Weights & Biases.
+This tool was used to profile the GPUs used during the runtime of this example, but is not officially endorsed by CHTC.

 ## Single GPU Training

 The directory called ```one``` demonstrates a model implemented to train on a single node, single GPU.
 To run this example, navigate into the directory using ```cd one/```.
 There should be three files: